joostvanveen/laravel-litespeedcache/README.md

 </form>
 ```

-Use the following code to include a csrf token in your page instead of `csrf_token()`.
+Use the following code to include a csrf token on a cached page, instead of `csrf_token()`.
 The 'litespeedcache.routes.token' route
 is part of this package an will return just a csrf token.
 Use the ESI block in your page like so:
 ```php
 <esi:include src="{{ route('litespeedcache.csrf.token') }}" />